 What is a Nuisance?

-The definition of a nuisance has to be specific enough to be legally enforceable.
+Practice Tip: To be enforceable, the definition of “nuisance” has to be specific.
 The basic definitions contained in the state nuisance statutes can provide a starting point.
-Though many local governments adopt these definitions, they often supplement them with their own wording.
+Though many local governments adopt these definitions, they often supplement them with their own wording (see examples below).
 Local ordinances also usually contain a list of specific activities or conditions that constitute a nuisance.